Policies

 LP: That’s good! (laughing)

-Corriente continua: But that was it!
+DC: But that was it!
 Enough of that. (laughing)

 CW: When you were young, you were both very sassy, smart alecks even, with volatile mother-daughter relationships.

 LP: My mother and I had a terrible falling out when I was 14 and I ran away from home at 17.
 I was a civil rights activist – I thought.
-Luego, my sister Bonnie told me that we were alike and that my mother wanted me to do what she dreamed of doing.
+Later, my sister Bonnie told me that we were alike and that my mother wanted me to do what she dreamed of doing.
 We became very close friends after I’d been off sailing a few years.
 I wish I’d been more patient with my mother when I was younger.
 On the other hand, it forced me to grow up and realize that you better take care of yourself, or you can get into trouble very easily.

-Corriente continua: My father was a very well-known biochemist and microbiologist and when I was 17, we went to Paris.
+DC: My father was a very well-known biochemist and microbiologist and when I was 17, we went to Paris.
 That was the first thing that changed my life.
 I’d never traveled like that before.
 We walked in circles where everybody adored my father, so we got introduced to Nobel Prize winners.
 It was pretty cool.
 Those were the best years between my mother and me.

 It also gave me the feeling that I was better than my classmates when I came back, which is a huge mistake.
 That’s not something you want to express.
 I started going into acting and writing and ended up at Antioch college.
 I was a beatnik.
 I wore black all the time, long blonde hair, all the way down.
 I smoked for a while.
 At Antioch men could be in the women’s dorms, and you didn’t have to go to class.
 That was my undoing.